 OECD Home › Newsroom › Publications & Documents › By Date

-The OECD’s latest Economic Survey of Korea, to be published on Thursday 26 April 2012, discusses the country’s fast and vigorous recovery from the global economic crisis, as well as the challenges it faces to sustain long-term growth.
+The OECD’s latest Economic Survey of Estonia, to be published on Monday 1 October 2012, discusses the country’s forceful recovery from the global economic crisis, as well as steps it can take to ensure sustainable growth.

 Italy has made a major effort to speed up long-overdue economic reforms but it is now essential to maintain the momentum, OECD Secretary-General Angel Gurría said today in Rome.